mollie/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

       :type: string
       :condition: optional

-      A description of what kind of goods and/or products will be offered via the payment profile.
+      A description of what kind of goods and/or products will be offered via the website profile.

    .. parameter:: phone
       :type: string